Margarida-Henriques/FNAC-Redesign/README.md

 # FNAC Website Redesign (MERN Stack) 🚧 Work in Progress

 The **FNAC Website Redesign** aims to completely transform and modernize the FNAC website, focusing on improving the design.
-This e-commerce web application built with `React` aims to provide a modern, user-friendly, and seamless shopping experience for users.
-Leveraging the `Context API`, users can easily browse and filter products by category, price range, and other attributes.
-The smooth navigation and routing are powered by `React Router`, ensuring an intuitive browsing experience across the platform.

 <br/>

 ## ✨ Technologies
 - `React.js` - Frontend library for building user interfaces.
 - `Context API` - Lightweight state management for global state.